NLP-Power/nlp-power.github.io/index.md

  - **Vladislav Mikhailov** (SberDevices, HSE University) is an R\&D NLP Engineer in the Department of Experimental ML at SberDevices and works as an invited lecturer in Big Data and IR School (HSE).
  - **Oleg Serikov** (AIRI, HSE University) is a pro-active NLP Researcher at AIR Institute.
 Oleg now writes his PhD thesis at HSE University, his main points of interest are transfer learning, multilingual language modelling and benchmarking.
  - **Vitaly Protasov** (AIRI) works as an NLP Researcher at AIR Institute.
 Vitaly has a rich history of research collaborations in NLP with SkolTech, MIPT and Huawei, his main topics of interest now being transfer learning methods in benchmarking.

-## Workshop programme

-TBD

-## Evaluation and decision criteria

-Submissions will be reviewed in a double-blind manner and assessed based on their novelty, technical quality, potential impact, and clarity.

-## Paper submission

-We accept three types of papers
- - **Standard workshop papers:** anonymized submissions describing substantially original research not previously published in other venues.
- - **Extended abstracts:** anonymized submissions describing preliminary but interesting ideas or results not previously published in other venues.
- - **Cross-submissions:** non-anonymized papers on relevant topics that have previously been accepted for publication in another venue.

-Workshop papers cannot exceed 6 pages in length (excluding ethical considerations and references).
-The papers can have an optional appendix as described in ARR CFP guidelines.
-For example, preprocessing decisions, model parameters, feature templates, lengthy proofs or derivations, pseudocode, sample system inputs/outputs, and other details that are necessary for the exact replication of the work described in the paper can be put into appendices.
-The reviewers are not required to consider the appendix during the review process.

-## Dual submissions and preprints
-Dual submissions with the main conference are allowed, but authors should declare dual submissions if accepted.
-Authors of dual-submission papers accepted to the main conference should inform the workshop organizers by April 15, thus their papers will be considered non-archival.

-You are also allowed to submit an already published paper for presentation at the workshop.
-You must declare such papers as non-archival.

 ## Contact information